PedroDoniniLinan/PACMAN-AI/README.md

 # PACMAN-AI
 Several AI mini-projects with Pacman.
+Each one treats a different class of algorithms.
+The content of each project is explained in its respective "_content.txt".

 To run the algorithms:
 1. Open command-line terminal;